 T.I.M.E.
 Keio University (Double Degree) - Japan

 Do you study mechanical engineering with production technology as a career field and want to add an international component to your studies that is one or two semesters long?
-The T.I.M.E or Top Industrial Managers for Europe program offers you the chance to continue your studies RWTH Aachen and to get to know the academic system and university life of one of Japan's leading technical universities.
+The T.I.M.E or Top International Managers in Engineering program offers you the chance to continue your studies RWTH Aachen and to get to know the academic system and university life of one of Japan's leading technical universities.
 Exciting, diverse, and international studies await you.
 Upon completion of the program you will not only have improved your knowledge of the country and your language skills, but rather you will be distinguished with a double degree from internationally renowned universities.
 You will possess an extraordinary qualification, that will enrich you both personally and academically and will make you particularly stand out in the professional world.

 The program enables two students a year to participate and is currently limited to the production technology specialization.
 The exchange takes place under the patronage of Professor Klocke.

 What prerequisites do I need to fulfill to apply?

 - Enrolled in at least the seven core (Bachelor) semester at the time of the application deadline (November 15)

 - Good to very good academic performance and progress in accordance with the schedule of studies

 - Career field or pursued specialization in Master studies: production technology

 - Proof of English skills: